Yaya-Cout/Nwagyu/src/guide/apps/conway.md

 To install the Conway app, follow the instructions in the [how to install](../help/how-to-install.md) guide.

-If you wish to embed a pattern (.cwp file)
+If you wish to embed a pattern (.cwp file on the calculator, src/input.txt when compiling), edit the source code to compile using external_data

 ## Source code